 How blindly you deceive yourself!
-Do you not see that if he died, he who is the source of love, it was not by act of yours, but only for
+Do you not see that if he died, he who is the source of it was not by act of yours, but only for let him come.
+But if he claims...

 It was the advice of love in the Son that paid the Father the price of sin; to give back to man that life which the tasting of an apple took away.